Election advertising verification

 The application process may require two steps and each step can take up to 5 business days.
 See the requirements for verification below for more details.

 Election Ads: All election ads run by verified election advertisers in regions where election ads verification is required must contain a disclosure that identifies who paid for the ad.
 For most ad formats, Google will automatically generate a 'Paid for by' disclosure, using the information provided during the verification process.

 - On Google Search and the Search Partner network, the disclosure will show in ads directly

-- On YouTube, the disclosure will show in “Why this ad?” which can be accessed through the info icon or the 3-dot icon
+- On YouTube, the disclosure will show in 'Why this ad?', which can be accessed through the info icon or the three-dot icon

 Other ads: For ads you run that are not election ads, most ad formats will contain a disclosure using the information provided during the election advertising verification process.
 Google will also make publicly available additional information about your account(s) and non-election ads, as described here.

-- Because information in the Google Ads payment profile is used for verification, if you make changes to your payment profile in Google Ads, you’ll need to complete identity verification again.
+- Because information in the Google Ads payments profile is used for verification, if you make changes to your payments profile in Google Ads, you’ll need to complete identity verification again.
 You’ll receive an in-account notification when this is required.

 - If we find that you’ve violated our election advertising policy or you’ve provided false information during the verification process, your verification will be revoked, and your account may be suspended.

 - You’ll need to renew your verification periodically.
 You’ll receive a notification when this verification is required.